-The thoughts and experiences of a temple-worthy returned missionary who experiences same-sex attraction.
+The thoughts of a temple-worthy returned missionary who experiences same-sex attraction.

 Thursday, March 23, 2017

 For devotional on Valentine's Day we were given the following talk.
 It really resonated with me as regret and past mistakes have caused me more pain then basically anything else.
 However, because of my mistakes, I've become closer to the Savior.
 These mistakes have led me to the temple and allow me to have empathy for others.
 I hope that we can recognize that we weren't sent to the earth to be flawless.
 We are here to give our agency a boot-camp workout.
 On Failing and Finishing

 When you allow yourself to be paralyzed by your mistakes, you diminish your ability to be useful in God’s kingdom.
 Making mistakes is simply part of the human condition and can be one of your most productive learning tools.
 Yes, you need to recognize your mistakes.
 But more than that, you need to find a way to effectively play through them.